FTC CHILDREN’S ONLINE PRIVACY PROTECTION ACT (COPPA)

 - Information concerning the child / parent combined with an identifier

 As a general rule, verifiable parental consent is required prior to collecting personal information from a child.
-Limited exceptions, that may still require direct notice of activities, include:
+There are limited exceptions that may still require direct notice of activities.